-- Community Facilities;
+- Community Facilities; •

 - Public Realm and Movement; and

 - Opportunity Sites.

-4.2.2 Information Leaflet
+Information Leaflet 4.2.2

-Following on from this initial public workshop in January 2020, an Information Leaflet on the Framework Plan was delivered to households within the locality, this leaflet detailed the Framework Plan process and outlined how to make a written submission to Fingal County Council (either by post, by email or through the consultation portal on Fingal.ie).
+Following on from this initial public workshop in January 2020, an Information Leaflet on the Framework Plan was delivered to households within the locality, this leaflet detailed the Framework Plan process and outlined how to portal on Fingal.ie).